GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 * Option to display a default avatar for users who do not upload their own.

-* Can be extended with fel64's "Identicons" plugin to give users the option of displaying an identicon instead of uploading an image (becomes their 'default' avatar).
-Identicons are currently a branch of this plugin.  http://bbpress.org/forums/topic/1027?replies=25#post-6759
+* fel64's "Identicons" plugin gives users the option of displaying an identicon instead of uploading an image (becomes their 'default' avatar). http://bbpress.org/forums/topic/1027?replies=25#post-6759

+Credit to fel64 for providing the bbPress interface for Identicons and Scott Sherrill-Mix for writing the Identicon code at http://scott.sherrillmix.com/blog/blogger/wp_identicon/

 == Installation ==

 UPGRADING?
 If you are using an older version of this plugin, you need to follow these installation instructions because the template functions are incompatible with older versions.

 1. Open up the `my-plugins/bb-avatar-upload.php` file and configure the "Configuration Settings".
 At least make sure the `$avatar_dir` variable is correct.

+    IMPORTANT: to use Identicons, you must leave the 'use_default' (avatar) option as '0' so that the user's automatically created identicon is displayed and not the generic default image.
+    Obviously, to go back to using a generic default set the option to '1' again.

 2. The avatar upload page should appear as a tab ("Avatar") on the user's Profile menu.
 If you'd prefer the link to be elsewhere, insert the following "Upload Avatar" link wherever you wish: